scalameta/metals/docs/editors/vim.md

 ```

 Keep in mind that by default Neovim doesn't have default mappings for the
 functionality you'll want like, hovers, goto definition, method signatures, etc.
-Youc can find a full example configuration of these in the [example
+You can find a full example configuration of these in the [example
 configuration](https://github.com/scalameta/nvim-metals/discussions/39).

 For a guide on all the available features in `nvim-metals`, refer to the